-(Amended 12-11-17\6-20-19; BCPA-2017-01A)
+(Amended 9-3-19; BCPA-2017-01A)

 A strong commercial base is necessary to support Amherst's quality of life and to provide community amenities.
 The maps and graphics in this section illustrate the Town's commitment to strengthening commercial and mixed-use opportunities in appropriate areas.
-In the future, Amherst's commercial and mixeduse centers must be revitalized and complement developed or reinvented to be consistent with their surroundings.
-Form, type, and scale of development form the basis for organizing and guiding commercial and mixed-use centersrevitalization.
+In the future, Amherst's commercial and mixed-use centers must be revitalized and complement their surroundings.
+Form, type, and scale of development form the basis for organizing and guiding commercial and mixed-use center revitalization.

 The success of a commercial or mixed-use center is increasingly related to access (which includes modes beyond automobiles), and quality of place.
 In addition, typical approaches to retailing are being significantly impacted by on-line shopping with free delivery.
-Due to these accelerating shifts in the market, zoning should-must focus more significantly on the built form in each of Amherst's commercial and mixed-use centers.
+Due to these accelerating shifts in the market, zoning must focus more significantly on the built form in each of Amherst's commercial and mixed-use centers.
 (Amended 12-11-17; BCPA-2017-01)

 Amherst's centers vary by scale and function.
 Their location also plays a significant role in shaping the size and character of buildings and parking areas, and providing satisfactory transitions to surrounding areas.
-Amherst's commercial and mixed-use centers fall within two forms and four types of development, each of which are described below.
-Map Figure 6-A displays the recommended locations for different commercial and mixed-use centers by form and typeand scale.
-The following sections describe these form and type\scale\classifications.
+Amherst's commercial and mixed-use centers fall within two forms of development which are described below.
+Map Figure 6-A displays the recommended locations for different commercial and mixed-use centers by form and scale.
+The following sections describe these form and scale classifications.